 Values are those things in our lives that are core to our being.
 We believe that they are foundational, goods in and of themselves.
 Regardless of the ramifications, we adhere to them.
 True wealth provides the freedom to live our values consistently.

 Freedom to be who you are

-We can allow ourselves be defined by others, by ourselves, or by our very nature.
+We can allow ourselves to be defined by others, by ourselves, or by our very nature.
 But who we are is really the only thing we have in life.
 True wealth allows us to be who we are, who we are called to be, and who we want to become.
 It gives us the freedom to be ourselves.

 Freedom to relate with others

-At the end of the day, it is our interactions with others – the community within which we live – that make us human.
+At the end of the day, it is our interactions with others – the community within which we live – that makes us human.
 Our relationships with others are far more valuable than any possessions we could ever collect.
 True wealth provides us with the opportunity to be in relationship with those that we love.

 Freedom to pursue your passion

 Passion is associated with what we care deeply about.
 Pursuing our passion brings joy to our lives.
 True wealth exists when we are able to recklessly pursue our passion.
 It is the freedom to do what we love, for the sake of itself.